 One or two sodas here and there is fine, but if you are buying several sodas a day it can really add up.
 They are usually more expensive than water, and less healthy for you too!
 If it’s safe for drinking, opt for tap water in the restaurants and fill up a water bottle before you go out on a day of sightseeing.
 In some countries you simply have to drink bottled water to avoid getting sick, so just remember to buy it in supermarkets and not in restaurants!
 I travel with the Ohyo Collapsible Water Bottle and a Bobble BPA-Free 550 ml Water Bottlewhich can filter water as you drink.

 Eating out is expensive and after a while it can be frustrating having to find somewhere to eat every day.
 Sometimes you just want a decent home-cooked meal.
-Staying in a place with a kitchen allows you to eat what you want, develop your cooking skills and save money on food.
+Staying in a place with a kitchen allows you to eat what you want, freedom to pick what you will eat for dinner and, develop your cooking skills and save money on food.
 I have been following the paleo diet and it is much easier to eat healthy foods if I’m preparing my own meals!

 Try booking self-catering accommodation, staying with friends or using the hostel kitchen.
 I don’t always cook in hostels because the kitchens are pretty crowded and don’t have the utensils I need, but occasionally I have found some real gems.
 The hostels in Portugal are particularly luxurious and are great for cooking.
 If you’ve just made some new friends, you could suggest preparing a meal and getting them to chip in for the cost!
 Looking for meal ideas?
 Visit Kitchen Professor for anything from smoked salmon to calzone and baby back ribs.